nativ3ai/H1DR4-cli/README.md

 When an alert's criteria is met, a separate terminal window opens and prints `ALERT 🚨` followed by the matching output so you can't miss it.

+Grok-based criteria checks require API access to `grok-3-latest`.
+If the model cannot be used, an error is recorded in `~/.h1dr4/alerts.log` and no popup is shown.

 In the interactive CLI, press **Tab** twice quickly or **Ctrl+Shift+S** to toggle a live list of scheduled tasks and alerts.
 The status bar shows the number of scheduled jobs (⏰) and triggered alerts (🚨).

 Scheduled tasks run even if the CLI is closed.
 A background daemon watches